jacobdbt2100/Excel-Data-Analytics/README.md

 ## Week 3 — Data Exploration & Aggregation

 - **Pivot Table**: a data summarization tool to aggregate and filter data in a spreadsheet.
+Key features:
   - Grouping data
   - Calculated fields
   - Slicers for interactivity